nitrologic/nitrologic/README.md

-### Hi there 👋
+### Yo!

 Welcome to my code repository.

-Current efforts focused on project roa, a webgl topographic mapping of my motu.
+Current efforts are focused on project roa, a webgl topographic mapping of my motu.

 Simon